chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/deploy.md

 Configure Netlify by highlighting which build command to run in its CI and which directory the static site is outputted in.
 For branch choose `master`.
 Directory is `.storybook-static`.
 Build command use `yarn build-storybook`.

-image needs update to reflect changes(using npm not yarn)

 ![Netlify settings](/intro-to-storybook/netlify-settings-npm.png)

 Submit the form to build and deploy the code on the `master` branch of taskbox.